NMillard/learnings/designing-software.md

 - and **decide** if the data should make its way into your application, by being mapped to domain classes.

-Not only does this allow you to isolate your application from unwanted changes, but it also allows you to mock external calls and interactions.
-This makes unit testing easier and more reliable.
+Not only does this allow you to isolate your application from unwanted changes, but it also allows you to mock external calls and interactions, making unit testing easier and more reliable.

 ## Managing validation rules